Apartment 26: 1999–2002: Hallucinating

+2002–2005: Detachment, Music for the Massive and dissolution

+During the period without a drummer, the band recorded an album (with Huckvale programming the drums) that eventually attracted no interest from labels, and was never released, with fans dubbing it Album 1.5 or "the lost album"; Greasley would later say that "it would have made sense as a bridge [album]" and "some people would have been less shocked by how Music for the Massive sounded."
+The album was tentatively titled Detachment, and was initially set for a 2003 release, with Charlie Clouser, Jason Slater and Troy Van Leeuwen producing.

 In July 2002, it was announced that Brad Booker from the band Stir had joined on drums.
 His first show with Apartment 26 was opening for Stone Sour.
 The band continued to work on their second album through the remainder of 2002 and throughout 2003.
 The band then signed with major label Atlantic Records for the album.
 They extensively toured the United Kingdom at the end of 2003 with a mixture of headlining shows and opening for Evanescence.
-The second album was tentatively titled Detachment (which was initially set for a 2003 release), but it was later changed to Music for the Massive.
 Music for the Massive was released in February 2004 and it was co-produced with Tchad Blake.
 "88" was released as a promotional single for the album.
 The lead single was "Give Me More", and it peaked at #39 on the Billboard Mainstream Rock chart.
 The album was not heavily promoted, and three months after its release, the band was dropped by Atlantic Records.
 Apartment 26 then formally announced that they had broken up towards the end of 2004.